zeahmed/NeuralASR/README.md

 ```
 $ python train.py config
 ```
 Training is done in parallel if `num_gpus > 1` in the config file.
 Training script saves the intermediate model, its parameters and necessary data files into a directory defined by `mode_dir` parameter in config file.
-The frequency of save operator is defined by the `report_step` parameter in config file.
+The frequency of save operation is defined by the `report_step` parameter in config file.

 ## Decoding
 The following command can be used to decode evaluation/test data and compute the metrics such as ctc_loss and label error rate etc.